iAMB-RWTH-Aachen/PAModelpy/docs/example.md

 ```

 ### Step 4: Interpret the results
-Compare the [toy model network structure](#toy_model_image) with the results from the heatmap.
+Compare the toy model network structure :ref:`toy_model_image` with the results from the heatmap.
 Did you expect these results?
 Do they make
 sense?
 Which mechanisms to explain these observations.
 If the observations are not inline with you're expectations,
 you can use the enzyme sensitivities to point to the enzymatic parameters which might need to be adjusted (in this dummy
 example this makes no sense off course, but in reality this is a very plausible outcome).